naveenvarma19/JavaScriptNotes/README.md

 - **Asynchronous Operations:** It lets you handle tasks like fetching data from servers without freezing up the webpage, making your site feel smoother.
 - **DOM Manipulation:** It can change the content and layout of a page on the fly, which is key for making dynamic, single-page applications.

-## Key Point

-JavaScript typically runs in the browser, enabling dynamic interactions by manipulating the Document Object Model (DOM) and handling events in real-time.
-This execution environment is managed by the browser's JavaScript engine, which varies by browser (e.g., V8 in Chrome, SpiderMonkey in Firefox).
-JavaScript's ability to perform asynchronous operations with callbacks, promises, and async/await allows for non-blocking, interactive web experiences.

 ```markdown

 JavaScript can be connected to HTML in two ways: internal and external.